kgmaxwell1990/urban-surf-django/readme.md

 The home page also updates automatically when a new post is added - showing only the 3 newest posts.

-## Hosting
+## Deployment / Hosting

-This App is hosted on Heroku with automatic deploys from GitHub
+This Project was deployed and is hosted on Heroku with automatic deploys from GitHub

 ## Databases / Static Files